Fixed point loci of moduli spaces of sheaves on toric varieties: Moduli Spaces of Equivariant Sheaves on Toric Varieties

 Now $c_{1}(\mathcal{O}_{X}(1)) = \sum_{j = 1}^{N} \alpha_{j} D_{j}$ for some integers $\alpha_{j}$, since $D_{1}, \ldots, D_{N}$ generate $A^{1}(X)$ \cite[Sect.~5.2]{Ful}.
 Consequently,

 From the Hirzebruch--Riemann--Roch Theorem \cite[Thm.~A.4.1]{Har1}, we obtain the two leading terms of the Hilbert polynomial of $\mathcal{E}$

-where $\cdots$ means terms of degree $< r-1$ in $t$, $\{ - \}_{r}$ denotes the component of degree $r$ in $A(X) \otimes_{\mathbb{Z}} \mathbb{Q}$ and $\mathrm{deg} : A^{r}(X) \otimes_{\mathbb{Z}} \mathbb{Q} \longrightarrow \mathbb{Q}$ is the degree map.
+where $\cdots$ means terms of degree $< r-1$ in $t$, $\{ - \}_{r}$ denotes the component of degree $r$ in $A(X) \otimes_{\mathbb{Z}} \mathbb{Q}$ and $\mathrm{deg} : A^{r}(X) \otimes_{\mathbb{Z}} \mathbb{Q} \longrightarrow \mathbb{Q}$ is the degree map \cite[App.~A]{Har1}.
 Let $0 \neq W \subset k^{\oplus M}$ be an $m$-dimensional subspace and let $\hat{F}^{\Delta} = \hat{E}^{\Delta} \cap W \subset \hat{E}^{\Delta}$ be the corresponding torsion free $\Delta$-family.
 Let $\mathcal{F}_{W} \subset \mathcal{E}$ be the corresponding equivariant coherent subsheaf.
 Analogous to the previous reasoning, one computes the two leading terms of the Hilbert polynomial of $\mathcal{F}_{W}$ to be

 where the term on the second line can be straightforwardly derived by using induction on $M$.
 Before we continue, we make two remarks regarding positivity.
-Firstly, since the leading coefficient of any Hilbert polynomial is positive, we deduce $\mathrm{deg}\left\{ \left(\sum_{j=1}^{N} \alpha_{j} D_{j}\right)^{r} \right\}_{r} > 0$.
+Firstly, the leading coefficient of any Hilbert polynomial is positive, so $\mathrm{deg}\left\{ \left(\sum_{j=1}^{N} \alpha_{j} D_{j}\right)^{r} \right\}_{r} > 0$.
 Secondly, using the definition of degree of a coherent sheaf \cite[Def.~1.2.11]{HL} and the Nakai--Moishezon Criterion \cite[Thm.~A.5.1]{Har1}, we deduce that for any $j = 1, \ldots, N$

 Combining our results so far and using the definition of slope of a coherent sheaf \cite[Def.~1.2.11]{HL}, we obtain that $\mathcal{E}$ is $\mu$-semistable if and only if for any subspace $0 \neq W \subsetneq k^{\oplus M}$ we have